 The generation of micro-combs is a complex process that relies on a combination of high nonlinear optical parameters, low linear and nonlinear loss as well as engineered dispersion.
 Diverse platforms have been developed for micro-combs [47] such as silica, magnesium fluoride, silicon nitride, and doped silica glass [47, 70, 85].
 In 2008 [39] we reported efficient four-wave mixing at milliwatt power levels based on the 575GHz FSR devices that had a relatively low Q-factor of 60,000.
 This represented the first report of low power CW nonlinear optics in silica glass based MRRs.
-This was followed in 2010 by the first integrated micro-combs [37, 38] in Hydex and silicon nitride - the first optical micro-combs based on a fully integrated photonic chip platform, inspired by micro-combs in toroidal resonators [48].
+This was followed in 2010 by the first integrated micro-combs [37, 38] in Hydex and silicon nitride - the first optical micro-combs that were realized in an integrated photonic chip, that were inspired by the micro-combs demonstrated in toroidal resonators [48].
 Another breakthrough came with the report of [116, 117] integrated micro-combs with record low spacings of < 50GHz which greatly expanded the number of wavelengths over the telecommunications band to 80 or more.
 Apart from a record low FSR, these micro-combs operated via a different process to single soliton states [66-73], called soliton crystals [129, 130].
 Many other recent breakthroughs have been reported in micro-combs, such as ultralow pump power combs [131], dark solitons [132], laser-cavity solitons [133] and others [134-139].

-The MRRs used in the work reviewed here were fabricated on a Hydex platform [37, 38] using CMOS compatible fabrication processes, with Q factors ranging from 60,000 to over 1.5 million and radii ranging from ~592 μ m to ~135 μ m and even smaller at ~48 μ m, corresponding to FSRs of ~0.4 nm (~49 GHz), ~1.6 nm (~200 GHz), and ~4.5 nm (~575 GHz), respectively.
-The work on micro-combs was based on 200GHz (Fig. 1a) and 49GHz (Fig. 1b) FSR MRRs.
-First, high-index (n = ~1.7 at 1550 nm) doped silica glass films were deposited using plasma enhanced chemical vapour deposition, then patterned by deep ultraviolet photolithography and etched via reactive ion etching to form waveguides with exceptionally low surface roughness.
-Finally, silica (n = ~1.44 at 1550 nm) was deposited as an upper cladding.
-The device architecture typically uses a vertical coupling scheme where the gap (approximately 200nm) can be controlled via film growth - a more accurate approach than lithographic techniques.
-The advantages of our platform for optical micro-comb generation include ultra-low linear loss (~0.06 dB·cm-1), a moderate nonlinear parameter (~233 W-1·km-1), and in particular negligible nonlinear loss up to extremely high intensities (~25 GW·cm-2).
-Due to the ultra-low loss the MRR featured narrow resonance linewidths, corresponding to quality factors of up to ~1.5 million (Fig. 1) for both MRRs.
-After packaging the devices with fiber pigtails, the through-port insertion loss was typically 1dB/facet, to as low as 0.5dB/facet, assisted by on-chip mode converters.
+The MRRs used in the work that is reviewed here were fabricated on a platform based on Hydex glass [37, 38] using CMOS compatible fabrication processes.
+Ring resonators with Q factors ranging from 60,000 to > 1.5 million and with radii ranging from $\sim$ 592 μm to $\sim$ 135 μm and even smaller at $\sim$ 48 μm, corresponding to FSRs of $\sim$ 0.4 nm ( $\sim$ 49 GHz), ~1.6 nm (~200 GHz), and ~4.5 nm (~575 GHz), respectively.
+The RF signal processing devices that are reviewed here were based on micro-combs with FSR spacings of 200GHz (Fig. 1a) and 49GHz (Fig. 1b).
+Hydex glass films ( $n = \sim 1.7$ at 1550 nm) were deposited via plasma enhanced chemical vapour deposition, and then patterned by deep UV stepper based photolithography.
+The waveguides were etched by inductively coupled plasma reactive ion etching to achieve waveguides with very low surface roughness.
+Finally, an upper cladding layer composed of silica glass (n = -1.44 at 1550 nm) was deposited.
+We typically a vertical coupling scheme between the bus and ring resonator, where the gap of about 200nm can be controlled by film growth, that is much more accurate than lithography.
+The advantages of the Hydex platform, particularly with respect to optical micro-combs, include its very low linear loss ( $\sim 0.06 \text{ dB} \cdot \text{cm}^{-1}$ ), its moderately high optical nonlinear parameter (~233 W-1·km-1), and lastly, in particular its negligible nonlinear optical loss, even up to extremely high intensities of 25 GW $\cdot$ cm-2.
+We reported narrow resonance linewidths corresponding to Q factors of up to ~1.5 million (Fig. 1) for both the 49GHz and 200GHz FSR MRRs.
+After packaging the devices with fiber pigtails, the through-port insertion loss was typically 0.5 to 1 dB per facet -a result of very efficient on-chip mode converters.